SeCre827/Energy-Live-ntua-saas2022-18/microservices/agpt-data-fetch/README.md

-# "Physical Flows" Data Fetch
+# "Aggregated Generation Per Type" Data Fetch

 Microservice developed using the NestJS framework as part of the semester project of the SaaS course, ECE NTUA, 8th Semester, Team 2022-18.